FlorianZogaj/Applied-Deep-Learning/readme.md

 and can be explored via user studies.
 By looking at the style loss, I could however still compare how the changes in style weight affected the image.
 The goal was to achieve IoU scores of over 75% to ensure that good results are possible when transferring styles.
+In testing_masks.ipynb the IoU values of 2 images are shown.
+Here I detected the 2 persons on the image and created their masks.
+Both instances have shown IoU values of over 93%, which is more than enough to get a reasonable output style.
+Creating own masks is very manually is very time-consuming, but I wanted to go through this process myself to test the output.

 # Style transfer:
 Experimented with different emphasis on content and style.
 As the objects seem to be less